North Berwick: Transport

 The town is served by North Berwick railway station.
-The North Berwick Line has provided a rail link with Edinburgh since 17 June 1850 and the line, now operated by ScotRail, is still the principal transit link between the town and the capital.
-The service takes 33 minutes and runs hourly with extra trains during peak commuting periods and on Saturdays.
-Combination rail-and-entry tickets for the Scottish Seabird Centre are available.
-There is an occasional service through to Glasgow Central station on weekdays, although anyone heading for central Glasgow is advised to switch to the Edinburgh – Glasgow Queen St. service.
-There is a regular bus service (nos 124 and X24) between the town and Edinburgh city centre.
-Edinburgh Airport is the nearest airport, not just to North Berwick but the whole county, and is approximately a 45-minute drive away, or around 1 hour 20 mins by public transport.
+The North Berwick Line has provided a rail link with Edinburgh since 1850, and the line, now operated by ScotRail, is still the principal transit link between the town and the capital.

-East Coast Buses, a subsidiary company run by Lothian Buses, runs a 30-minute service between Edinburgh (Semple Street) to North Berwick Tesco via Portobello, Musselburgh, Prestonpans, Longniddry, Aberlady, Gullane and Dirleton.
-The bus in North Berwick runs on a loop from the High Street (Church Street bus stop) to the Tesco Terminus and back, then returns to Edinburgh.
-There are also local services to Haddington, Dunbar and attractions such as the National Museum of Flight at East Fortune.
+East Coast Buses offers bus service.

 Literary links

 Robert Louis Stevenson (1850–1894) spent many holidays in the town during his childhood and as a young man.
 His father, Thomas Stevenson the engineer and lighthouse builder, took his family to stay in various locations in the town.
 The island of Fidra is said to be the original inspiration for Treasure Island, and much of his novel Catriona (the sequel to Kidnapped) is set locally.

 The Scottish author William Dalrymple (born 1965), whose work primarily focuses on British India, has roots in the town, with his family having once owned much of the area.
 William's father Sir Hew Hamilton-Dalrymple is the current and 10th Baronet of North Berwick.
 William is the youngest of four brothers.